DEQrmichie/heatsource-9/README.md

 The tributary input files define the inflow/outflow rates and temperatures at different points along the model stream.
 Inflows refers to localized (non-accretion) type flows such as tributaries, springs, returns, point sources, etc. Outflows can be various types of water withdrawals.
-They are input with a negative flow rate.
+Outflows are input with a negative flow rate.
 Temperatures for outflows are not used by the model.